Skip to main content

 Across more than 650 engagements, one pattern shows up repeatedly: SLA misses rarely start in the frontline.
 They usually begin upstream with unclear intake criteria, missing handoff checklists, or out-of-date SOPs.
 Fixing those upstream failure points reduces SLA breaches much faster than adding headcount or launching a new tool.

-Another recurring pattern: in most audits I have run, the most significant revenue leaks were not technical; they were administrative.
+Another recurring pattern: in most audits leaders have run, the most significant revenue leaks were not technical.
+They were administrative.
 Pricing was not enforced, usage was not reconciled, renewals were unmanaged for months, or contracts were structured differently than they were billed.
 Those leakages routinely add up to one to four percent of top-line revenue, even in seemingly mature companies.

 What To Expect During an Operations Audit